Optimal curing policy for epidemic spreading over a community network with heterogeneous population: Optimal curing policies for arbitrary weighted networks

-\fdp{Hereafter, we will assume that $\beta_{ij}=\beta_{ji}$, for all $i,j=1, \ldots, N$, i.e., the weighted adjacency matrix $A$ is symmetric, and consequently all its eigenvalues are real. }
+Now, let us assume that $\beta_{ij}=\beta_{ji}$, for all $i,j=1, \ldots, N$, i.e., the weighted adjacency matrix \stef{$A=(\beta_{ij})$} is symmetric and, consequently, all its eigenvalues are real. \steff{Basically, now we are considering undirected graphs with symmetric weights.}

-\so{By Theorem \ref{threshhet} we know that if $\lambda_1\!\big ( A - \diag{( \Delta)} \big ) \leq 0$, then the epidemics will go extinct.
-As we explain in Section \ref{hmfa} the critical threshold for the mean-field model is a lower bound of the threshold of the exact Markov model.
-Thus the condition $\lambda_1\!\big ( A - \diag{( \Delta)} \big ) \leq 0$ corresponds, in the exact stochastic model, to a region where the infectious process dies out \rev{exponentially fast for sufficiently large times}.
-We recall that, instead, above the exact threshold the overall-healthy state is reached only after an unrealistically long time. \\ Hence, in order to find a \so{cost-optimal distribution of resources} that guarantees the extinction we seek for the solution of the following problem.} \begin{problem}[Eigenvalue Constraint Formulation] Find $\ \Delta \geq 0$ which solves
+Let us define the $N \times N$ curing rate matrix, $ D=\diag(\Delta)$. \rev{We remark that, hereafter, we shall indicate with $\lambda_1(A)$ the maximum eigenvalue of $A$.} By Theorem \ref{threshhet}, we know that if $\lambda_1\!\big ( A - \diag{( \Delta)} \big ) \leq 0$, then the epidemics will go extinct.
+As we have explained in Section \ref{enm}, the critical threshold for the mean-field model is a lower bound of the threshold of the exact Markov model.
+Thus, the condition $\lambda_1\!\big ( A - \diag{( \Delta)} \big ) \leq 0$ corresponds, in the exact stochastic model, to a region where the infectious process dies out exponentially fast for sufficiently large times \cite{van2016approximate}.
+We recall that, instead, above the exact threshold the overall-healthy state is reached only after an unrealistically long time.
+Hence, in order to find a cost-optimal distribution of resources that guarantees the extinction, we seek for the solution of the following problem. \begin{problem}[Eigenvalue Constraint Formulation] Find $\ \Delta \geq 0$ which solves